Skyrimus/Serious-Sam-TSE-H3D-v0.97-Android-Port/README.md

 # Serious-Sam-TSE-H3D-v0.97-Android-Port
-H3D mod for Serious Sam TSE by art-serious, ported by Skyrimus to Android
+H3D mod for Serious Sam TSE by @art-serious, ported by @Skyrimus to Android